lemonce/lemonce.net/source/feature.md

 - Build work space on local system to let users easily have access to all testing data
 - Plug-in free installation
 - Easy to use for every web tester
+- Free version for individual testers and affordable licensed version for testing team